Gunfire at Kabul airport kills 1 amid chaotic evacuations - NewsBreak

 In interviews with Arab media outlets over the weekend, Massoud said his fighters would resist any attempt to take the province by force but were open to dialogue with the Taliban.

-Mujahid said there had been no fighting in Panjshir yet and that the Taliban are seeking a “peaceful solution.”
+Mujahid, the Taliban spokesman, said there had been no fighting in Panjshir yet and that his group is seeking a “peaceful solution” to the standoff.

 Faiez reported from Istanbul and Krauss from Jerusalem.
 Associated Press writers Geir Moulson in Berlin, Jill Lawless in London and Jon Gambrell in Dubai, United Arab Emirates contributed to this report.